IgnoredAmbience/yahoo-group-archiver/README.md

 Features
 * Saves full email content
-* Fetches email attachments and recombines with email
 * Downloads attachments as separate files
 * Fetch all files
 * Fetch all photos